 What colors and textures of concrete pavers are available?

-The blessing and curse of concrete pavers is the range of options.
+The blessing and curse is the range of options.
 While color variations stick to natural earth tones, the shapes and textures are virtually unlimited.
 Pre-cast pavers available through home improvement stores range from simple modern square tiles to stones that look like they have been plucked from a Roman street to travertine look-alikes.
 Custom made tiles can be colored to complement your home siding or another garden feature.
 The options are practically limitless, if not overwhelming.

 Above, L: The Cobblestone Tumbled Concrete Paver in charcoal measures 7 by 9 inches; $1.31.
 Above, R: A modern Pewter Concrete Step Stone measures 16 inches square and has a beveled edge; $4.62.
 Both at Home Depot.